flore77/looks-same/README.md

 });
 ```

-Both `strict` and `ignoreCaret` can be set independently of one another.

 ## Building diff image as a Buffer

 If you need to do something further with the diff, you must not write the diff on disk and then read it, you should only set the `save` option to `false` and a second parameter will be passed to the callback, a raw `buffer`.
 By default, the diff will be saved on the disk.